nukisman/reupdate/README.md

     /** Without reupdate we should use deep equal */
     // return !deepEqual(this.props.address, nextProps.address);

-    /** With reupdate we can just compare references */ return this.props.address !== nextProps.address;
+    /** With reupdate we can just compare references.
+    * or just use React.PureComponent class shallow-equal implementation of shouldComponentUpdate.
+    */
+    return this.props.address !== nextProps.address;
   }
   render() {